RIKEN-RCCS/singularity_defpack/gpu_nvidia/whisper.cpp/README.md

 **The best balance of speed and accuracy was achieved with `ggml-large-v3-turbo.bin`.
-On GH200, transcribing about 1 hour and 30 minutes of audio took only about 2 minutes, and the final output closely matched the original audio.
+On NVIDIA GH200, transcribing about 1 hour and 30 minutes of audio took only about 2 minutes, and the final output closely matched the original audio.**
-Kotoba Technologies' Kotoba-Whisper was also tested, but it showed issues in accuracy, such as omissions and misordered segments.**

 # Benchmark Test

 The execution time of various models was compared using the `whisper-bench` command.
-The tests were run on a GH200, with flash attention enabled via `whisper-bench` options.
+The tests were run on NVIDIA GH200, with flash attention enabled via `whisper-bench` options.

 ## Model: ggml-kotoba-whisper-v2.0.bin